What Are Microcap Securities?

 These Pink Sheets are identified by the Stop Sign.
 They have become delinquent posting their reports and disclosures on OTC Markets and are labeled Pink No Information (Pink Stop Sign).
 This is not a sign of wrongdoing, and many Pink Sheet Issuers temporarily find themselves as Stop Signs until a management brings in a securities lawyer with experience bringing Pink Sheets current.
 Once a securities attorney is brought on board as corporate counsel, it is just a matter of time before the past due filings are posted and the Pink Sheet is once again Pink Current.

-OTCQB is the OTC Markets tier reserved for the securities of public companies that are current in their SEC filings under the Securities Exchange Act of 1934.
-These are “fully reporting companies” and if they chose, could also be listed on the OTC Bulletin Board, although most do not choose the OTCBB.
-QB Issuers have PCAOB audited financials, although no minimum asset or revenue level is required to be an OTC Markets OTCQB company.
+OTCQB is the OTC Markets tier reserved for the securities of public companies that meet certain higher requirements, and most are current in their SEC filings under the Securities Exchange Act of 1934.
+These are “fully reporting companies” and if they chose, could also have been listed on the OTC Bulletin Board.
+OTCQB Issuers have PCAOB audited financials, although no minimum asset or revenue level is required to be an OTC Markets OTCQB company.
 When OTCQB Issuers fall behind on their SEC filings, they are designated as Yield Sign stocks until those filings are current.

-Matt Stout, microcap securities attorney represents all microcap public companies, from Caveat Emptor, all the way to those OTCQB companies that are filing to become listed on the NASDAQ or the NYSE MKT national stock exchanges.
+Each of the experienced microcap securities attorneys contributing to OTCLawyers.com represent all microcap public companies, from Caveat Emptor, all the way to those OTCQB and OTCQX companies that are filing to become listed on the NASDAQ or the NYSE MKT national stock exchanges.